-If you'd like all pages created using this template to have one or more labels, choose the labels icon next to the breadcrumbs at the top of the page to add them.
+If you'd like all pages created using this template to have one or more labels, choose the labels icon

 Images and other attachments

 You can't upload an image or other file into a template directly.
 First you'll need to upload the file to a page in your site, then in your template, choose Insert > Files > Search on other pages to embed the file or image.